NoodlePartners/hedex/README.md

 Configuration
 -------------

-HEDEX digests Sakai events using a thread pool executor.
-This starts a pool of worker threads which are used to handle each event as it comes in.
-This starts with an upper limit of 20 threads.
-You can configure this in your Sakai properties with:

-hedex.digester.threadPoolSize=30

 HEDEX returns JSON containing a tenant id.
 This is initially set to UNSPECIFIED and if you want it set to something other than that use:

 hedex.tenantId=OurSakaiTenantId

-When retrieving data, a specific Sakai user must be used as the login.
-This defaults to 'hedex-api-user' and can be configured by:

-hedex.userId=some-other-user-id

 If you need to, you can disable the digester altogether.
 This might be useful in a cluster.

-hedex.digester.enabled=false
+hedex.digester.enabled = false (default: true)

+HEDEX uses a site propert, 'hedex-agent' to identify a site as being associated with a particular analytics consumer.
+For example, Noodle Partners sites will be marked with the site property 'hedex-agent=noodle'.
+The digester uses a scheduled executor to update maps of both the marked sites and their members.
+You can configure the interval for this site scan with:

+hedex.site.update.interval = 20

+The unit is minutes and it defaults to 30

 Retrieving Data
 ---------------

+When retrieving data, a specific Sakai user must be used as the login.
+This defaults to the reqesting agent, 'noodle' for instance, appended with '-hedex-user'.
+The agent should also be passed as the ReqestingAgent parameter.
+Without these two things matching, your requests will be rejected.

 Firstly, have a look at scripts/pulldataexamples.py.
 To pull the HEDEX data, your script first needs to login and get a session string.
 Every call henceforth